BjornFJohansson/pydna/README.md

     TypeError: sticky ends not compatible!
     >>>

-Notably, homologous recombination and Gibson assembly between linear DNA fragments can be easily simulated without any additional information other than the primary sequence of the fragments.
+Notably, homologous recombination and Gibson assembly between linear DNA fragments can be easily simulated without any additional information besides the primary sequence of the fragments.

 Gel electrophoresis of DNA fragments can be simulated using the gel.py module by [Bruno Silva](https://github.com/bruno2git):

 ![alt text](https://raw.githubusercontent.com/BjornFJohansson/pydna/master/gel.png "simulated agarose gel")

-Look at an example notebook with a gel simulation [here](http://nbviewer.jupyter.org/github/BjornFJohansson/pydna/blob/master/scripts/gel_inline_ex.ipynb)
+Look at an example notebook with a gel simulation [here](http://nbviewer.jupyter.org/github/BjornFJohansson/pydna/blob/master/scripts/gel_inline_ex.ipynb).

-Pydna was designed to semantically imitate how sub cloning experiments are typically documented in scientific literature.
-Pydna code describing a sub cloning is reasonably compact and meant to be readable.

 The nine lines of Python below, simulates the construction of a recombinant plasmid.
 DNA sequences are downloaded from Genbank by accession numbers that are guaranteed to be stable over time.